pmzi/socket-proxy-server/README.md

 ## Running

-This project uses docket to bootstrap, so it is required to install docker.
+This project uses docker to bootstrap, so it is required to install docker.

 After installing docker you have to rename `proxy-server.env.sample` and `server.env.sample` with your own envs and remove `.sample` from their names.
 After that, the only thing you need to do is to run the following command:
 ```